The Little Listers

 The little Listers and their family

 The little Listers belong to the Shibden Hall branch of the Lister family.
 Their father was Jeremy Lister of Shibden Hall, an army captain who fought in the American War of Independence.
 As a third son, Jeremy didn't stand to inherit the family estate.
 He married Rebecca Battle of Welton in August of 1788 and the two had seven children, among whom we count John, Jeremy, and Infant Lister.
 Of the Lister siblings of this generation, only Anne Lister (1791-1840) and Marian Lister (1797-1882) survived to adulthood.
 Brothers John (1795-1810) and Samuel (1793-1813) died before their twenty-first birthday, thus leaving this branch of the family in need of an heir.
 This succession issue was sparked in part due to the fact that James Lister of Shibden Hall never married or produced an heir.
 With the children of his brother Joseph of Northgate also deceased, Jeremy Lister's offspring retained the best chance to inherit the estate.
 Anne Lister ultimately inherited the Shibden Hall estate in 1826, after the death of her uncle James.
-She was the mistress of Shibden Hall until her death, during a tour of Russia and the Caucasus, in 1840.
+She was the mistress of Shibden Hall until her untimely death during a tour of Russia and the Caucasus, in 1840.
 The estate then passed to the Listers of Wales and it stayed in their hands until the death of John Lister, MA, in 1933.

 Notable family members, friends, and acquaintances